tobybreckon/python-cnn-tools-test/README.md

 **Tests 4 and 5 assume you have OpenCV aleady installed** (with the extra modules also for Test 5) - OpenCV has its own testing page and test suite here - https://github.com/tobybreckon/python-examples-ip/blob/master/TESTING.md

+An additional test script for MxNet is also available (```mxnet-test.py```) but this is not currently incldued within the the set of software supported by the set of tests below
+(which is primarily used to test our on campus teaching lab provision of TensorFlow, Keras and Pytorch at [Durham University](https:/www.durham.ac.uk/)).

 ---

 ## Test #1 - check TensorFlow: